manifold-inc/targon/docs/miner/miner.md

    - `--vm-download-dir`: location you want to download vm
    - `--host-machine-storage`: maximum storage available on host-machine in TB (integer only, no decimals)

 > **⚠️ Important Storage Warning**: If you specify the wrong storage size for `--host-machine-storage` and qcow2 cannot grow until the mentioned size, the machine will stop earning emission.
 Ensure you provide the correct amount of storage available on your host machine in TB.
-Also, check the minimum storage requirement for storage based on .
+Also, check the minimum storage requirement for storage based on your platform type.

 1. **Accessing Your Keys**